 As well as getting immunised before your move, you’ll also want insurance for routine and emergency medical care which may be needed while you’re abroad.
 International health insurance can be expensive so it’s wise to shop around – you will probably find that local plans are often cheaper than the likes of AXA or Bupa and you may even be covered by the local public healthcare system.

-One of the first things you’ll want to do when arriving in your new country is get a local phone number and maybe a data allowance for your smartphone that makes navigating your new surroundings much easier.
-I always find it best to start with a pre-pay SIM card that you pick up at the airport or local telecom shop and then consider whether you want to get a contract once you’ve settled in.
+One of the first things you’ll want to do when arriving in your new country is getting a local phone number and maybe a data allowance for your smartphone that makes navigating your new surroundings much easier.
+I always find it best to start with a pre-paid SIM card that you pick up at the airport or local telecom shop and then consider whether you want to get a contract once you’ve settled in.
 Unless you know you’re going to be staying for a number of years be careful about signing up for lengthy contracts that may be expensive to terminate later on.

 If you plan on driving abroad you may want to get an International Driving Permit (IDP) which accompanies a valid license from your home country and is recognised in many countries.
-However, in some countries if you are taking up long-term residence or employment you may be required to apply for a local driving license and retake a test.
+However, in some countries, if you are taking up long-term residence or employment you may be required to apply for a local driving license and retake a test.

 Be warned that in some countries unscrupulous locals may see foreigners as an easy target for insurance fraud and purposefully cause accidents that the foreigner is then blamed for.
 While rare it’s always worth being on your guard and making sure you have the right documentation at all times.